-On 30 March 2023, GM engaged, through a company owned thereby (indirectly), in a joint venture with a German company for the construction of a DC campus that shall comprise several buildings in the Frankfurt region of Germany.
-For further details, see the immediate report released by the Company on 2 April 2023 (Ref.: 2023-01-037008), which is incorporated herein by reference, and Section 1.2.2.5 above.
+Furthermore, in 2023, GM entered into a joint venture agreement with a German company for construction of a data center campus comprising several buildings in the area of Frankfurt, Germany.
+Construction of the first building in the project, which is planned to have a capacity of 18MW, has begun.
+For further details, see the immediate report released by the Company on 2 April 2023 (Ref.
+2023-01-037008), which is included herein by reference.